This page will be updated throughout the season with the most common questions received

 - On third occurence winning team will not receive any points.
 Losing team will still be awarded any relevant points

-Results will ONLY be accepted by text on 07548 363974.
+Results will ONLY be accepted by on 07708872131.
 If this number is unavailable an alternative will be published both on the website and the Facebook page.